KogenNobori/CNN-medical-image-classification/notebooks/README.md

 # Jupyter notebooks
-Jupyter notebooks used for the projects are uploaded in this directory.
+The jupyter notebooks used for the projects are uploaded in this directory.
 There are four different kinds of tasks:

 Pneumonia
 Covid-19